tori865/HelloWorld/README.md

 # HelloWorld
-#this project is for study how to use Git and GitHub
+#this project is for studying how to use Git and GitHub